 Gerard says: theory's in the math.
 The rest is interpretation.
+(See Debreu quote in textbook, p.
+204)

 - make the markets for goods over time look just like those in the general equilibrium model and the same formal results will follow.
 You'll be able to establish an intertemporal equilibrium, and intertemporally efficient allocation.
 All that remains is to interpret what economic institutions it requires for intertemporal goods allocation to look like the general equilibrium model.
 Futures markets; Chicago Board of Trade. - make the markets for goods under uncertainty look just like those in the general equilibrium model and the same formal results will follow.
 You'll be able to establish an equilibrium for goods across uncertain events, and an efficient allocation of risk bearing.
 All that remains is to interpret what economic institutions it requires.